madrisan/go-mattermost-notify/README.md

   -A, --author string    author of the message
   -c, --channel string   Mattermost channel ID or username.
 Example: rybfbdi9ojy8xxxjjxc88kh3me or @alice -h, --help             help for post
   -l, --level string     criticity level.
-Can be info (default), success, warning, or critical (default "info") -m, --message string   the (markdown-formatted) message to send to the Mattermost channel -T, --team string      the Mattermost team
+Can be info, success, warning, or critical (default "info") -m, --message string   the (markdown-formatted) message to send to the Mattermost channel -T, --team string      the Mattermost team
   -t, --title string     the title that will precede the text message